TheBestTvarynka/trash-code/serde-lection/lab.md

   - Ariphmetic operator: `-`, `+`, `*`, `/`, `^` (exponentiation).
   - Parentheses: `(`, `)`.
 2. Implement this grammar.
 You can use parser generators or parser combinators.
 Pick any Rust library you want.
 3. Wrap the grammar implementation into a small program that accepts arithmetic expression as the input and prints the calculated result.
-Exampe:
+Example:
   ```bash
   > ./my_app "4+5*2"
   14